American Farmland Preservation : Policies, Practices, and the Politics of Place (Earthscan Food and Agriculture)

 This book examines modern American farmland preservation, arguing that its policies must address the social, identity, and psychological issues facing American farmers.

-This book will be of great interest to students and scholars of food and agriculture, rural sociology, environmental management, as well as professionals working in farmland management, conservation and preservation.
+This book will be of great interest to students and scholars of food and agriculture, rural sociology, and environmental management, as well as professionals working in farmland management, conservation, and preservation.

 Contents

-Part 1.
-Foundations of American Farmland Preservation 1.
-Farmland Preservation: A Wicked Problem 2.
+1. Farmland Preservation: A Wicked Problem Part One Foundations of American Farmland Preservation 2.
 A Tale of Two Farmlands 3.
 Setting the Stage for Crisis: American Farmland Preservation Policy in the Nineteenth and Twentieth Centuries 4.
 American Farmland Preservation and the Spirit of the Law 5.
-American Agrarianism Part 2.
-American Farmland Preservation Practices and Policies Today 6.
+American Agrarianism Part Two American Farmland Preservation Practices and Policies Today 6.
 American Farmland Preservation Today 7.
 Conservation Easements 8.
 Zoning, Planning, TDR, and Agricultural District Programs 9.
 State Policy, Greenbelts, and Open Space Bonds 10.
-Farmland Transition Part 3.
-American Farmland Preservation and the Politics of Place 11.
+Farmland Transition Part Three American Farmland Preservation and the Politics of Place 11.
 Farmland Preservation, Social Capital, and Sense of Place 12.
 The Politics of Place 13.
 New Tools for Old Paradigms 14.
 Bridging Organizations and Transformational Leadership 15.
 Narrative Networks 16.
 Crowdlending and Digital Farmland Preservation 17.
 International Farmland Preservation 18.
 Farmland Preservation in America: Looking Back, Looking Forward

 最近チェックした商品